Pablo2022i/Professional_Website/README.md

 <img width="955" alt="Screenshot 2023-10-23 at 3 21 51 PM" src="https://github.com/Pablo2022i/Professional_Website/assets/122491636/1f96bc05-7dcc-4dc9-af11-ce03c3bbe602">

 8. <strong>IMPORTANT</strong><br>
-To pull all the code from the main file to main (main is the source code, and it we will merge all our work into this file to finish the project), use this in your terminal: git checkout main —-> move from current branch to main
+To pull all the code from the main file to your branch (main is the source code, and we will merge all our work into this file to finish the project), use this in your terminal: git checkout main —-> move from the current branch to main

 git pull origin main —-> take the latest content from main